Allium cepa L. var. ascalonicum

 Shallots are best stored at a temperature of 0°C or +1°C and a relative humidity of 60-70%.
 If you have to store the shallots in a warm place, it is better to dust them with ash or chalk.

-Contains more sugars, ascorbic acid, and dry matter than regular onions.
+They contain more sugars, ascorbic acid, and solids than regular onions.

 Write a review